Marion

 How to Pronounce Marion

 Our model has identified 4 different pronunciations for the name Marion.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 67.8% confident that Marion is pronounced as MEH-ree-uhn.
-The next most likely pronunciation is MAIR-yuhn, at 16.9% confidence.
+Our model is 67.8% confident that Marion is pronounced as MEH-ree-uhn, which has 3 syllables.
+The next most likely pronunciation is MAIR-yuhn, at 16.9% confidence, with 2 syllables.

 MAIR-yuhn (2 syllables)